Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Enosburg Falls, Vermont, can be costly, but it is typically less expensive than in larger cities within the state.
 Understanding how these costs compare to other types of senior living can help families make informed decisions when choosing the right care for their loved ones.

-Dementia sufferers looking for assisted living or memory care in St. Albans, Vermont will find St. Albans Healthcare And Rehab Ctr, a memory care home situated at 596 Sheldon Road in 05478 zip code area which provides services like controlled access community, certified dementia care staff and special activities for Alzheimer’s patients.
-St. Albans Healthcare And Rehab Ctr is able to accommodate up to 93 dementia sufferers.
+Dementia sufferers looking for Alzheimer’s care in St. Albans, Vermont will find St. Albans Healthcare And Rehab Ctr, a memory care community situated at 596 Sheldon Road in 05478 zip code area which provides services such as access to geriatric physician, daily living help and custom memory care programs and activities.
+St. Albans Healthcare And Rehab Ctr can care for up to 93 dementia sufferers.
 St. Albans Healthcare And Rehab Ctr has a Vermont license number of 475021.

 When exploring options for memory care in Enosburg Falls, Vermont, one of the key considerations is how to pay for these services.
 Memory care is a specialized type of care designed to support individuals with Alzheimer's, dementia, or other cognitive impairments.
 In Enosburg Falls, like elsewhere in Vermont, memory care can be costly, so understanding the role of Medicare in covering these expenses is crucial.